PyPy v7.3.1: release of 2.7 and 3.6¶

 What is PyPy?¶

-PyPy is a very compliant Python interpreter, almost a drop-in replacement for CPython 2.7, 3.6, and now 3.7.
+PyPy is a very compliant Python interpreter, almost a drop-in replacement for CPython 2.7, 3.6, and soon 3.7.
 It’s fast (PyPy and CPython 2.7.x performance comparison) due to its integrated tracing JIT compiler.

 We also welcome developers of other dynamic languages to see what RPython can do for them.